Predicting Parkinson's disease trajectory using clinical and functional MRI features: a reproduction and replication study: Materials and Methods

 \section{Materials and Methods}

-Our study consisted of two steps: a first replication attempt without contacting the authors, using only publicly-shared resources available with the original paper, and a second replication attempt after contacting the authors, to obtain more accurate information on the original study.
-This two-step reproduction was meant to assess the challenges of reproducing a study using only publicly available materials and to evaluate the contribution of data and code sharing platforms to results reproducibility.
+Our study consisted of two steps: \begin{itemize} \item {Phase 1: a first reproduction attempt without contacting the authors, using only publicly-shared resources available with the original paper. } \item {Phase 2: a second reproduction attempt after contacting the authors, to obtain more accurate information on the original study.} \end{itemize}

+This two-step reproduction was meant to assess the challenges of reproducing a study using only publicly available materials and to evaluate the contribution of data and code sharing platforms to results reproducibility. {In Phase 1, since the materials used by the authors in the original study were not all publicly available, we were not able to make a proper reproduction attempt of the study, we will thus refer to the attempts made at this step as ``replications'', and to the attempt made after contacting the authors (Phase 2) and using original materials and method as ``reproduction''.} {In Phase 2, we performed two different reproduction attempts: a full reproduction, including the cohort selection and data preprocessing steps, and a partial reproduction where we used the derived data provided by the original authors.}